-- Greens powder is quite simple to integrate into your diet and provides many health benefits
+- Greens powder is quite simple to integrate into your diet and provides many health benefits.

-- Best to consume 30 minutes before eating a meal or consuming caffeine
+- Best to consume 30 minutes before eating a meal or consuming caffeine.

-- Taking in the morning, afternoon, or evening does depend on your routine
+- Taking in the morning, afternoon, or evening does depend on your routine.

 Greens powder – it seems like everyone is talking about it!

 This supplement is one of many new health trends, but even though there’s a lot of information about it, it can all be very confusing.
-So many people have many questions about how to use it or whether they should.
+So many people have questions about how to use it or whether they should.

-In that case, taking them would depend on what time of day you work out, morning or afternoon.
+In that case, taking them would depend on what time you work out, morning or afternoon.
 A less obvious example: if you’re intermittent fasting, the powder must be taken within your eating window.

-Should I Drink My Greens in the Morning?
+Should I Drink My Greens In The Morning?

 The morning is one of the most common times for someone to enjoy their greens, but how exactly you choose to take them will change how this works.